 Studio Arts Unit 2: Studio Exploration and Concepts

-It is recommended Unit 1 Art is studied prior to undertaking Unit 2 Studio Arts, but this is not essential.
+It is recommended but not essential to study Unit 1 Art prior to undertaking Unit 2 Studio Arts.

 In Year 11 students will study Unit 1 Art and Unit 2 Studio Arts as preparation for the study of either Art or Studio Arts in Year 12.